tribakzero/BR360/README.md

 // Groups the reimbursement amounts by user const grouped = records.reduce((totals, record) => {
+  // We only care about already paid requests if(record.Estatus === 1) return totals;

 // Checks if the name already exists if(totals.hasOwnProperty(record.NameAfectado)) {
     // So it adds the current value to the accumulated totals[record.NameAfectado] += record.TTReembolso